 Atlanta Child Injury Lawyer

-Our injury law firm, with dedicated child injury attorneys, has represented numerous children in Atlanta, and throughout the state of Georgia, who have been injured in car accidents, truck collisions, bicycle accidents, daycare injuries, and as a result of child product defects.
+Our personal injury law firm, with dedicated child injury attorneys, has represented numerous children in Atlanta, and throughout the state of Georgia, who have been injured in car accidents, truck collisions, bicycle accidents, and daycare injuries, and as a result of child product defects.

 Injuries to children may also be different than injuries to adults.
 For example, young children who suffer broken bones may need special attention from orthopedic surgeons and other specialists to ensure that such injuries do not pose long-term risks for the child.
-When a young child suffers a head injury special care may also be required as the child’s brain may still be developing.
+When a young child suffers a head injury, special care may also be required as the child’s brain may still be developing.
 For more information and to schedule a free consultation with an Atlanta child injury lawyer, please visit our child injury site.

 Georgia Statutes of Limitation for Injury to Children

 With respect to the statute of limitations, one very important exception exists in claims for medical malpractice.
-The child’s medical malpractice claim (usually the pain and suffering component of the claim and medical expenses incurred after the child turns 18 years of age) is tolled only until the 5th birthday (which means the claims must be filed before the child’s 7th birthday) instead of the 18th birthday and thereafter the regular two year statute of limitation applies.
-O.C.G.A. § 9-3-73(b).
+The child’s medical malpractice claim (usually the pain and suffering component of the claim and medical expenses incurred after the child turns 18 years of age) is tolled only until the 5th birthday (which means the claims must be filed before the child’s 7th birthday) instead of the 18th birthday, according to O.C.G.A. § 9-3-73(b).
 While the law gives children under five years of age additional time to bring a medical malpractice action, parents still must file their claim for the child’s medical expenses within two years of the date of the injury.

-As an Atlanta attorney who has handled numerous cases against child care and daycare centers, I am disturbed by the number of injuries to children at daycare facilities in Georgia.
-Recently, a child died at Marlo’s Magnificant Early Learning Center, a facility in Clayton County, after she was left in a van after a field trip.
-Temperatures approached the mid-90’s on the day of the child’s death.
+As an Atlanta child injury lawyer who has handled numerous cases against child care and daycare centers, I am disturbed by the number of injuries to children at daycare facilities in Georgia.
+Recently, a child died at Marlo’s Magnificent Early Learning Center, a facility in Clayton County, after she was left in a van after a field trip.
+Temperatures approached the mid-90s on the day of the child’s death.

 This child’s death follows the death of a five month old in Kennesaw, Georgia in May 2011.
 The infant was left in a car outside the facility.